Coinbase Review 2025: Still the Best Exchange for Beginners?

 - Keep emergency fund in USD (FDIC insured)

-Cost-Saving Tips
+Cost-Saving Tips:

-- Always use Coinbase Pro for trading
+- Always use Advanced Trade for trading

 - Use bank transfers, never debit cards